seperman/deepdiff/deepdiff/diff_doc.rst

 ignore_nan_inequality: Boolean, default = False
     Whether to ignore float('nan') inequality in Python.

+ignore_private_variables: Boolean, default = True
+    Whether to exclude the private variables in the calculations or not.
+It only affects variables that start with double underscores (__).

 **Returns**

     A DeepDiff object that has already calculated the difference of the 2 items.
+The format of the object is chosen by the view parameter.

 **Supported data types**

-int, string, unicode, dictionary, list, tuple, set, frozenset, OrderedDict, NamedTuple and custom objects!
+int, string, unicode, dictionary, list, tuple, set, frozenset, OrderedDict, NamedTuple, Numpy and custom objects!

 **Text View**